Showing posts with label 2010s. Show all posts

 But Quinton is not enough.
 Zoe hits the clubs, hooking up with the dangerously sexy Corey (hey, it’s Tyson Beckford from Chocolate City) in a suspiciously vacant (and clean) restroom and sneaking out to join him at artfully lit sex parties.
 Zoe is so hooked on cock that she begins to neglect her family and her business.
 She knows she needs to quit both these guys, but she’s too busy getting rocks off to worry about hitting rock bottom.

 Though it’s not the trash treasure I hoped for, I kind of enjoyed this one.
-The acting is fair, though Levy often comes off as smarmy rather than seductive, and director Bille Woodruff at least knows his audience, meaning Leal’s body is decoratively covered while her male co-stars’ are frequently exposed (no full frontal, but a fair amount of man-ass).
-It was also fun to see familiar Atlanta locations on screen (I loved that the now-shuttered Radial Café, very much a casual dining spot, is presented as a restaurant so exclusive it requires strict punctuality for reservations).
+The acting is fair, though Levy often comes off as smarmy rather than seductive.
+Director Bille Woodruff at least knows his audience, meaning Leal’s body is decoratively covered while her male co-stars’ are frequently exposed (no full frontal, but a fair amount of man-ass).
+As an Atlanta resident I had some fun spotting familiar locations on screen (I loved that the now-shuttered Radial Café, very much a casual dining spot in its day, is presented as a restaurant so exclusive it requires strict punctuality for reservations).
 What stops the movie from being satisfying trash is its uneven Lifetime-y script.
 Sometimes it’s the fun type of Lifetime movie, but too often it’s just bland, and its portrayal of sex addiction way too sanitized.
-There’s sex addiction, where otherwise respectable people pull trains with hobos on their lunch hour and sneak off after putting the kids to bed to go writhe naked in urinal troughs, and then there’s “sex addiction,” an affliction (primarily male) celebrities diagnose themselves with when they’ve been caught cheating.
+There’s sex addiction, where otherwise respectable people pull trains with hobos on their lunch hour and sneak off after putting the kids to bed to go writhe naked in urinal troughs, and then there’s “sex addiction,” an affliction (primarily male) celebrities diagnose themselves with when they’ve been caught cheating (or worse).
 Zoe’s problem falls squarely in the second category, and no amount of last-minute daytime TV psychodrivel can convince the audience otherwise.

 Saturday, February 17, 2024